 Steel framing is exactly what it sounds like.
 Instead of using traditional wood construction to frame your new home, your contractor will use steel beams to support your home instead.
 Steel framing is stronger than wood construction, doesn’t warp or crack like wood, is impervious to insect infestations and is very cost comparable to boot.
 If you’re looking into building a new home, think about metal stud framing.

 Perhaps the biggest draw to using steel to frame your home is its structural integrity.
 You simply can’t find a stronger, more resilient framing material on the market.
 It’s the main reason why steel framing has become a popular choice for areas prone to earthquakes and hurricanes.
 It won’t split or crack under duress and can survive winds of up to 180 miles per hour!
 And unlike wood, steel won’t warp, crack or split over time.
 Be it a natural disaster or simply the passage of time, steel construction bests wood.

 The other big draw of steel framing is that it is impervious to insect infestation.
 Bugs simply don’t find steel very appetizing.
 This can be a major selling point if you live in an area of the country where termites, carpenter ants, and other insects regularly cause major damage that requires costly repairs.
 By choosing steel you will ensure that you’ll never have to call an exterminator or worry about the structural integrity of your home when it comes to our six-legged friends.

-Need to find a pro for your steel framing?Find Pros
+Ready to start your steel framing?Find Pros

 What about Energy Efficiency?